Home Create an Account | Log In

 Laser Induced Damage Threshold Tutorial

-This tutorial is a general overview of how laser induced damage thresholds are measured and how the values may be utilized in determining the appropriateness of an optic for a given application.
+The following is a general overview of how laser induced damage thresholds are measured and how the values may be utilized in determining the appropriateness of an optic for a given application.
 When choosing optics, it is important to understand the Laser Induced Damage Threshold (LIDT) of the optics being used.
 The LIDT for an optic greatly depends on the type of laser you are using.
 Continuous wave (CW) lasers typically cause damage from thermal effects (absorption either in the coating or in the substrate).
 Pulsed lasers, on the other hand, often strip electrons from the lattice structure of an optic before causing thermal damage.
 Note that the guideline presented here assumes room temperature operation and optics in new condition (i.e., within scratch-dig spec, surface free of contamination, etc.).
+Because dust or other particles on the surface of an optic can cause damage at lower thresholds, we recommend keeping surfaces clean and free of debris.
+For more information on cleaning optics, please see our Optics Cleaning tutorial.

 Testing Method

-Thorlabs' LIDT testing is done in compliance with ISO/DIS11254 specifications.
-A standard 1-on-1 testing regime is performed to test the damage threshold.
+Thorlabs' LIDT testing is done in compliance with ISO/DIS 11254 and ISO 21254 specifications.

 LIDT metallic mirror